algermissen/tokio-bits/tokio-process-bits/README.md

 This example shows how to read child processes stdout as streams of lines in an async fashion.

-Building and running will produce something like this:
+Running the example will produce something like this:

-    $ cargo build
+    $ cargo run --example simple
-    $ ./target/debug/tokio-process-pipes

     LINE: [CHILD 88187] PING 127.0.0.1 (127.0.0.1): 56 data bytes
     LINE: [CHILD 88187] 64 bytes from 127.0.0.1: icmp_seq=0 ttl=64 time=0.123 ms